 The lack of よ here would be very unnatural.

 Knowing how to use 語尾 is exceptionally hard if we were to only look at polite speech.
 Dialectical variation also makes them very difficult to acquire correctly.
-As 語尾 are essentially to proper conversation, however, at any given level regardless of their frequency in any given speech style, we will take the time in this lesson to look at よ and ね in depth.
+As 語尾 are essential to proper conversation, however, at any given level regardless of their frequency in any given speech style, we will take the time in this lesson to look at よ and ね in depth.

 When you are trying to tell someone that a response is needed, you see a slight rise in intonation in よ.
 It is important to note that よ never actually has an intonation ↑.
 Even when someone is shouting, their pitch is going in a direction more similar to ↗ because the vowel gets lengthened.
 This is one reason why this particle is allowed in many speech styles.